 11. Garlic Benefits For Women

-Research has shown that the phytoestrogenic efficacy of extract of garlic oil prevents bone mineral loss due to ovarian hormone deficiency.
-30 One studyconducted on menopausal women also found that a daily intake of dry garlic extract (equal to 2 grams of raw garlic) significantly decreased a marker of estrogen deficiency and therefore helped in improving bone health.
-31
+Research has shown that the phytoestrogenic efficacy garlic oil extract prevents bone mineral loss, by overcoming ovarian hormone deficiency.30 One study conducted on menopausal women also found that a daily intake of dry garlic extract (equal to 2 grams of raw garlic) significantly decreased the marker of estrogen deficiency, and therefore helped in improving bone health.31

 13. Garlic Antioxidant Effects